BIATeam/BIADocs/docs/Package/PACKAGING.md

 - Change the framework version in
   - **..\BIADemo\DotNet\TheBIADevCompany.BIADemo.Crosscutting.Common\Constants.cs**
   - **..\BIADemo\Angular\src\app\shared\bia-shared\framework-version.ts**
-- Verify project version in
+- Verify the project version should be 0.0.0 in
   - **..\BIADemo\DotNet\TheBIADevCompany.BIADemo.Crosscutting.Common\Constants.cs**
   - **..\BIADemo\Angular\src\environments\environment.ts**
   - **..\BIADemo\Angular\src\environments\environment.prod.ts**
 - If it is a major version modify it in
   - **..\BIADemo\DotNet\Switch-To-Nuget.ps1**
-- Test Authent AD Group + ReadOnly Database
+- Test Authent AD Group + ReadOnly Database + Unitary Test
 - COMMIT BIADemo
+- Test a deployement in INT, UAT and PRD.

 ## Compile the BIA packages:
 - Change the version number of all BIA.Net.Core packages to match the version to be released.